 - Stay home

-- Wear a mask when you have to be in public
+- Wear a mask and practice social distancing of at least 6 feet when you have to be in public

 - If you exhibit flu-like symptoms, such as respiratory symptoms, fever, cough, shortness of breath or breathing difficulties, please err on the side of caution and self-quarantine, and have your household members self-quarantine, at home for 14 days (or until you are cleared by a healthcare provider)

-- Frequently and thoroughly clean hands with an alcohol-based hand sanitizer or soap and water
+- Frequently and thoroughly clean your hands for 20 seconds with an alcohol-based hand sanitizer or soap and water

 - Clean and disinfect frequently used objects and surfaces